krutik2377/krutik2377/README.md

 ### <div align="center">
 I'm Krutik, a Software developer 👨‍💻, Creating bugs since 2018 🚀</div>

-- 🔭 I’m currently working on Djnago , React and many more.

 - ⚡ Fun fact: Today, NASA still uses programs that are dated in the 70s for their spacecraft (❁´◡`❁).